28 Simple One Page Rental Agreement Templates – Word | PDF

 A simple one-page rental agreement must be signed to be binding.
 Therefore, at the bottom of the page, each party’s signature should be included, accompanied by the date of signing.

-Writing Simple One Page Agreement
+Writing a Simple One-Page Agreement

 Parties detail

-The first segment of the rental agreement should cover the details about the landlord and the tenant.
+The first segment of the rental agreement should cover details about the landlord and the tenant.
 This section clarifies who is getting into the agreement at hand.

 This information can be presented as follows:

-• Landlord’s identity: The landlord should then be identified.
-Information that should be provided includes legal name and contact information such as mailing address and phone number.
+- Landlord’s identity: The landlord should then be identified.
+Information that should be provided includes legal name and contact information, such as mailing address and phone number.
 The landlord can, in some cases, be referred to as the lessor.

 Address of rental property

 Next, the agreements should indicate where the rented property is located and the type of property.
-Finally, the property address and other relevant details such as a unit number that can be used to identify the property should be provided.
+Finally, the property address and other relevant details, such as a unit number that can be used to identify the property, should be provided.

 Identify lease type

-The document indicates the lease type; leases entered through a simple rental agreement can be fixed or month-to-month.
+The document indicates the lease type; leases entered into through a rental agreement can be fixed or month-to-month.
 Fixed leases guarantee the tenancy for a specified period, usually one year or longer, and can only be terminated by the specified end date.

-A month-to-month lease awards the tenant tenancy every month such that the lease agreement is renewed at the onset of each month.
+A month-to-month lease awards the tenant tenancy every month, such that the lease agreement is renewed at the onset of each month.
 A month-to-month lease agreement can be terminated at any time, but a 30-day notice is issued.

 Payment terms